PMS vs Mutual Funds (2026): The Honest Comparison for HNI Investors

 Yes, NRIs can invest through NRE or NRO accounts.
 However, they face significant compliance rules under FEMA, and any capital gains tax is deducted at source (TDS) at the highest marginal rate, causing immediate cash-flow friction.

 Want a customized comparison of your current portfolio's cost structures?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?